 Ocean Current Tethered Hydrophone Array (OCTHA): Relational Ambience Monitoring in the Straights of Magellan

 Experimental spatial ambiance hydrophone recordings with unmoored GPS tracked buoys, monitoring relations between baleen whales and the underwater acoustic environment at marine mammal austral summer feeding grounds in Francisco Coloane Marine Park.
-Historically responsive circuitry and piezoelectric hydrophone construction completed between December 2024 and January 2025 at TA T (Tieranatomisches Theater), Objekt Labor, Humboldt University.
+Historically responsive circuitry and piezoelectric hydrophone construction completed between December 2024 and January 2025 in TA T (Tieranatomisches Theater) and the Objektlabor at the Hermann von Helmholtz-Zentrum für Kulturtechnik, Humboldt University.

 OCTHA in the Straits of Magellan